-- 1-2.
-Herd immunity checking programme.
+- 1. Herd immunity checking programme.
 Risk factors affecting basic production groups of dairy and beef cattle.
 Factors affecting productivity and health of dairy cows.
-Metods to detect the herd threats. - 3-4.
+Metods to detect the herd threats. - 2.
+Advantages and disadvantages of various systems of cattle keeping.
+Production groups of dairy cattle.
+Characterization of the farm.
+Targets for yield and for the occurrence of diseases in the herd - 3-4.
 Hypomagnesemia, hypocalcemia, hypokalemia, hypophosphatemia.
 Dietary cation-anion balance.
-Strategies of milk fever prevention. - 5-6.
+Strategies of milk fever prevention. - 5.
+Preparation of assumpts for creation of prophylactic programmes for swine farms. - 6.
 Advantages and disadvantages of various systems of cattle keeping.
 Advantages and disadvantages of tethered and loose systems of cow keeping.
 Principles of dairy herd health care.
 Risk factors for the metabolic disturbances in the transition period inn dairy cows.
-Monitoring of the health of reproduction group in transition period. - 7-8.
+Monitoring of the health of reproduction group in transition period. - 7.
 Principles of dairy herd health care.
 The barrier for herd diseases.
 Targets of the occurrence of clinical production diseases.
 Estmated importance of factors influencing the dairy herd profitability.
 Mixer feeders types, destination, terms of use from the veterinarian point of view.
 The most common diseases and routine procedures between 1-8 week of lactation.
 Fat Cow Syndrome (FCS).
-Mixing vagons types, destination, rules of use veterinarians point of view.
+Mixing vagons types, destination, rules of use veterinarians point of view. - 8.
 Connections between cow obesity and the severity of inflammatory response.
-Diseases accompanying the FCS.
+Disesaes accompanying the FCS.
 Dependences between feeding the dairy cattle and pathology of the gastrointestinal tract.
 Abomasum pathology and prevention in dairy cows.
-Factors predisposing to left abomasum translocation. - 9-10.
+Factors predisposing to left abomasum translocation. - 9.
 Downer cow syndrome (DCS).
 Diseases that may cause DCS.
 Prognosis.
 Procedures in the treatment of DCS.

-FCS prevention, principles of treatment, and what to do in endangered farm.
+- 10. FCS prevention, principles of treatment, and what to do in endangered farm.
 Keeping the dairy cow from dry period of the peak of lactation.
 Costs of pathology in dairy farms.
 Direct and indirect costs.
-The dependence of costs from the severity of disease.
+The dependence of costs from the severity of disease. - 11.
 Aseptic laminitis in dairy cows.
 Dependences between feeding and rumen acidosis, bacterial diseases and appearance of laminitis.
 Limitations of the diet that prevent laminitis.
 System of lameness evaluation in walking cows.
 Problem od subacute rumen acidosis in dairy and beef cattle.
 Risk factors of lameness in dairy cattle, feeding failures as the predisposing factor.
 System of cow comfort evaluation in the bed.
-Risk factors associated with technology.
+Risk factors associated with technology. - 12.
+Preparation of assumpts for creation of prophylactic programmes for swine farms (cont). - 13.

-- 11-12.
 Consequences of intrauterine infection.
 Evaluation of respiratory tract threats in calves.
 Infectious agents that cause weak calf syndrome.
 Consequences of chorioamnionitis.
 Central nervous system injury.
-Interpretation of precolostral serum immunoglobulin concentration in calves. - 13-14.
+Interpretation of precolostral serum immunoglobulin concentration in calves. - 14.
 Losses in youngstock caused by respiratory tract pathology.
 Immaturity of lungs; surfactant; respiratory distress syndrome (RDS).
 Species specific predispositions for lung function disturbances.
 Environmental risk factors for lung diseases (at the pre-and postnatal), prevention.
 Non-infectious risk factors. - 15.
 Histophilus somni Syndrome.
 Economic importance.
 Principles of respiratory tract diseases immunoprophylactics on the herd level.
 Immunoprophylactic programmes for beef and dairy cattle.